 “I grew up wanting to be part of this business so badly,” Luna once remembered.
 “My family discouraged me at first.
 My Aunt Vivian was a wrestler, so they knew the kind of toll wrestling could take on a woman’s body.
 I didn’t let that stop me, though.
 It was in my blood, and all I wanted to do was become a wrestler.”

-Born Gertrude Wilkerson on January 12th, 1962, in Atlanta, Georgia, Luna Vachon patterned her ring style, promo delivery, and personality after her adoptive father, Paul “The Butcher” Vachon, and especially her Uncle Mad Dog Vachon.
-From an early age, she was always exposed to the business and wanted to become a wrestler herself.
+Born Gertrude Wilkerson on January 12th, 1962, in Atlanta, Georgia, Luna Vachon patterned her aggressive ring style, promo delivery, and unruly personality after her adoptive father, Paul “The Butcher” Vachon, and especially her Uncle Mad Dog Vachon.
+She was exposed to the business from an early age and wanted to become a wrestler herself.

-After being taught the basics by her adoptive father and uncle, and her aunt Vivian Vachon, who Luna remembers “started coaching her in Minnesota on a mattress,” Luna was sent to The Fabulous Moolah’s Camp in Columbia, South Carolina.
+After being taught the basics by her adoptive father, uncle, and her aunt Vivian Vachon, who Luna remembers, “started coaching her in Minnesota on a mattress,” Luna was sent to The Fabulous Moolah’s Camp in Columbia, South Carolina.
 “They told me that I was too skinny to be a heel,” recalls Luna, who only weighed 110 lbs.
 “But I wanted my aunt to be proud of me, so I persevered.”

 Did you know?
-Vivian Vachon was heavily featured in the 1973 film aptly titled, “Wrestling Queen.”
-Wrestling Queen offered a unique snapshot of the unruly and exciting world of wrestling from the early ’70s when the territories were still dominant, and Hulkamania was more than a decade away.
+Vivian Vachon was heavily featured in the 1973 film aptly titled “Wrestling Queen.”
+The film offered a unique snapshot of the boisterous and exciting wrestling world from the early ’70s when the territories were still prevalent, and Hulkamania was more than a decade away.
 You can read more about Vivian and this film here.

-During a shoot interview with Devon Nicholson from The Hannibal TV, Sullivan spoke about the aforementioned infamous angle and praised Luna Vachon for her talent.
+During a shoot interview with Devon Nicholson from The Hannibal TV, Sullivan spoke about the infamous aforementioned angle and praised Luna Vachon for her talent.
 He considers her an intricate part of the Army of Darkness storyline.
 “She was so good.
-I slapped her, and when we got back to the dressing room, she told me, ‘Is that all you got, pussy?!
+I slapped her, and when we returned to the dressing room, she told me, ‘Is that all you got, pussy?!
 I’m a Vachon!’
 Luna was tough as nails.”

-While chatting with fellow readers on the Pro Wrestling Stories Facebook page, a reader asked Jeannine Mjoseth (Mad Maxine) if Luna copied her distinctive look.
-To this, she clarified, “I started it with my mohawk, and she took it and made it her own while she was with Sullivan’s Army of Darkness.”
+While chatting with fellow readers on the Pro Wrestling Stories Facebook page, a reader asked Jeannine Mjoseth (Mad Maxine and Lady Maxine) if Luna copied her distinctive look.
+She clarified this: “I started it with my mohawk, and she took it and made it her own while she was with Sullivan’s Army of Darkness.”

 “At the beginning, they wanted to call me Moaning Mona,” Luna would recall.
-“But Nancy Sullivan, Kevin’s wife, said that I didn’t look like the moaning type.
-So she proposed Luna, short for lunatic.
+“But Nancy Sullivan, Kevin’s wife, said I didn’t look like the moaning type.
+So she suggested Luna, short for lunatic.
 Nancy was one of the rare female friends I ever had.”

 Years later, Sullivan remembers Luna teaching someone a lesson they’d be hard-pressed to forget.

 Gangrel, who was married to Luna Vachon from 1994-2006, remembers how Luna always strived to be like her Aunt Vivian and Uncle Mad Dog.
-Because she saw how her Uncle always protected wrestling, Luna took exception to anyone who questioned its validity.
+Because she saw how her Uncle always protected wrestling, Luna took exception to anyone questioning its validity.

-He remembers the most extended conversation he had with her uncle was him issuing a warning, “If you ever hurt my niece, I’ll rip your head off!”
+He remembers his most extended conversation with her uncle was him issuing a warning, “If you ever hurt my niece, I’ll rip your head off!”
 To this remark, Gangrel could only lower his head and adhere to his counseling.

-Trivia: In 1986, when the thrash band Nasty Savage was looking to do a photoshoot, the Daughters of Darkness (Lock and Luna) were chosen because of their wild appearance.
-They also sang background vocals for the song “XXX” because their angry-sounding voices seemed like a good match for the aggressive music style.
+Trivia: In 1986, when the thrash band Nasty Savage was looking to do a photo shoot, the Daughters of Darkness (the Lock and Luna) were chosen because of their rugged appearance.
+They also sang background vocals for the song “XXX” because their angry-sounding voices seemed to match the aggressive music style.